Y2Z/monolith/README.md

 # monolith
-A data hoarder's dream come true:
-bundle any web page into a stand-alone HTML file.
+A data hoarder's dream come true: bundle any web page into a stand-alone HTML file.

 Unlike conventional "Save page as …", `monolith` saves the target
 document **and** embeds JavaScript, CSS and image assets **all at once**,
-resulting in a single HTML5 document that is easy to store and share.
+resulting in a single HTML5 document that is a joy to store and share.

 Works both on remote and local targets.

-If compared to saving websites with `wget -mpk`,
+If compared to saving websites with `wget -mpk`, `monolith` embeds all assets
-`monolith` embeds all assets as data-URIs and therefore would display the page
+as data-URIs and therefore would display the page exactly the same at any time,
-exactly the same at any time, not depending on the Internet connection.
+not depending on the Internet connection.

 However, keep in mind that `monolith` is not aware of your browser's session.